aBOUT Tiritiri Matangi

 The Supporters of Tiritiri Matangi are extremely enthusiastic about sharing, with all visitors to the Island, the wealth of knowledge they have accumulated about Tiritiri Matangi over the years.

 For a small additional fee of $5 per person you can join a 1 ½ hour guided morning experience and learn about the exquisite bird life, natural surrounds, revegetation and history of Tiritiri Matangi.
 Your guide will highlight the best spots to see various wildlife on the island, and will help you to identify birdcalls and sounds which echo through the trees and will take you up to the visitor centre with its informative exhibits.
 Your lunchtime and afternoon are free for you to wander, look and listen.
-A day on Tiritiri Matangi is extraordinary, however a day on Tiritiri started off with one of the Supporters of Tiritiri Matangi as your guide, will make your day exceptional.
+A day on Tiritiri Matangi is extraordinary, however, a day on Tiritiri Matangi with one of the supporters of Tiritiri Matangi as your guide; will make your day exceptional.

-When booking your trip to Tiritiri Matangi please specify to Ticket Office Staff that you wish to have a guided walk so that enough guides can be provided on the day.
+When booking your trip to Tiritiri Matangi Island please specify to Ticket Office staff that you wish to have a guided walk so that enough guides can be provided on the day.

-Any camping or overnight gear (e.g. tents, bedding, equipment) must be thoroughly checked for pest stowaways.
+Overnight gear (e.g. bedding, equipment) must be thoroughly checked for pest stowaways.

 If you have any doubts or questions about your packed items please ask customer services staff or the boat crew.

 Please note there is no food available for purchase on the island.
 Occasionally weather conditions prohibit 360 Discovery from travelling to the island.
-Please call 0800 FANTAIL (0800 326 8245) after 7:00am on the day of your trip for confirmation.
+Please call 09 916 2241 after 7:00am on the day of your trip for confirmation.
+Calls may cost 10c dependent on your phone provider.